 One of The First Big Monopoly Lawsuits Since China’s 2008 Anti-Monopoly Law

 The Qihoo versus Tencent showdown is significant for two reasons.
 First, the impact it could have on international Internet law is huge.
 Secondly, it’s one of the first major online monopoly cases heard since China passed its 2008 anti-trust law.

-- Whether or not an entity is unfairly blocking competitors;
+- An entity is unfairly blocking competitors;

-- Whether or not government intervention is a factor;
+- Government intervention is a factor;